Want the perfect workout program?Take Quiz

+1.)
 More Discipline Than Expected: I wasn't too sure if I'd be able to make it the full 72 hours without eating.
-I was pleasantly surprised by my discipline and restrain from breaking my fast even when there were temptations all around me.
-Achieving this goal I set out for myself reassured me that I'm able to pull off small feats with a little determination and dedication.
+I was pleasantly surprised by my discipline and restraint from breaking my fast even when there were temptations all around me.
+Achieving this goal, I set out for myself reassured me that I'm able to pull off small feats with a little determination and dedication.

-Will Do Again: Fasting provides some many amazing health benefits.
+4.)
+Will Do Again: Fasting provides so many amazing health benefits.
 I was already a fan of intermittent fasting before but now that I know that I can complete a 3 day I'll be sure to do it again.
 This extended fast almost felt like a detox.
 It also made it seem like there were more hours in the day for some reason.
-I think I'll do one 3 day fast every 3 months and one 24 hour fast once a month from here on out.
+I think I'll do one 3 day fast every 3 months and one 24-hour fast once a month from here on out.

-Work Your Way Up: A three day water fast isn’t the same as not eating for a few hours during the day.
-You should gradually build up your tolerance to fasting by following some of the IF methods above.
-For example, you can start with the 12:12 method for a few weeks then move up to the 16:8 for another few weeks.
-Once you’re comfortable doing these daily fasting techniques you can try the eat stop eat fasting method where you’ll be fasting for 24 hours straight.
+1.)
+Work Your Way Up: A three-day water fast isn’t the same as not eating for a few hours during the day.
+You should gradually build up your tolerance for fasting by following some of the IF methods above.
+For example, you can start with the 12:12 method for a few weeks and then move up to 16:8 for another few weeks.
+Once you’re comfortable doing these daily fasting techniques, you can try the eat stop eat fasting method where you’ll be fasting for 24 hours straight.

-Postpone If Unwell: Don’t attempt to pull of a 3 day water fast if you aren’t in the best of health.
-It might go without saying but if you’re not feeling well or you haven’t cleared it with your doctor then you should wait until you have the green light and are feeling 100%.
+2.)
+Postpone If Unwell: Don’t attempt to pull of a 3-day water fast if you aren’t in the best of health.
+It might go without saying, but if you’re not feeling well or you haven’t cleared it with your doctor, then you should wait until you have the green light and are feeling 100%.

+3.)
 Don’t Over Exercise: Don’t try to be David Goggins or Cam Haines on an extended fast.
-Even if you’re used to intermittent fasting you should be advised that the 3 day water fast is a little more intense.
-Instead of your normal workout program opt for some yoga or dynamic stretches.
+Even if you’re used to intermittent fasting, you should be advised that the 3-day water fast is a little more intense.
+Instead of your normal workout program, opt for some yoga or dynamic stretches.
 Tim Ferris recommends that you’ll get into ketosis quicker if you take a 3-4 hour causal walk the morning after beginning your fast to help deplete glycogen levels faster.

-Don’t Binge Eat Before or After: It’s better to start your 3 day water fast after a light meal the night before instead of pigging out to prepare for the foodless days ahead.
+4.)
+Don’t Binge Eat Before or After: It’s better to start your 3-day water fast after a light meal the night before instead of pigging out to prepare for the foodless days ahead.
 The more carbs or sugar you eat prior to your fast, the longer it will take for your body to get into ketosis.
 The same goes for breaking your fast.
-Don’t over eat!
-You should break your fast by eating something light and easy to digest such as miso soup, bone broth or a smoothie.
+Don’t overeat!
+You should break your fast by eating something light and easy to digest, such as miso soup, bone broth, or a smoothie.
 Gradually increase the amount of food you consume for the following 1.5 days after crossing the finish line.

+5.)
 Schedule Properly: Don’t make the same mistake I did.
-Try to time your 72 hour fast on days where you don’t have many commitments.
-It’s smart to do this when you don’t have to be out running errands, going to work or have any social engagements.
+Try to time your 72-hour fast on days when you don’t have many commitments.
+It’s smart to do this when you don’t have to be out running errands, going to work, or having any social engagements.
 This will also give you time to follow the tip of taking a nice long walk during day 1 to help burn the glucose in your system.

-Stay Hydrated: Adequate water consumption is key to a successful 3 day water fast.
+6.)
+Stay Hydrated: Adequate water consumption is key to a successful 3-day water fast.
 Besides being an absolutely necessary substance for your body to function properly, water will help to curb your appetite if you feel yourself starting to get hungry.
-At all costs you need to stay hydrated, a common amount might be 8 glasses of water daily but you might need more.
-Just be aware of how you feel then make necessary adjustments.
+At all costs, you need to stay hydrated, a common amount might be 8 glasses of water daily, but you might need more.
+Just be aware of how you feel, then make the necessary adjustments.
 If you’re thirsty, drink!

-Don’t Cut Caffeine*: If you normally drink coffee or tea then you should continue to do so during your “water” fast even if it’s not technically water.
-Trying to contend with a headache from caffeine withdrawal while completing your first 3 day fast isn’t ideal.
-Just make sure not to go over board on the caffeine as it could make you feel dizzy or nauseous.
+7.)
+Don’t Cut Caffeine*: If you normally drink coffee or tea, then you should continue to do so during your “water” fast, even if it’s not technically water.
+Trying to contend with a headache from caffeine withdrawal while completing your first three day fast isn’t ideal.
+Just make sure not to go overboard on the caffeine as it could make you feel dizzy or nauseous.

-Check Your Ego: If you feel like something’s not right or you’re not feeling well then you should stop your fast immediately.
+8.)
+Check Your Ego: If you feel like something’s not right or you’re not feeling well, then you should stop your fast immediately.
 Don’t jeopardize your well-being by completing the fast.
 You can always give it another go in the future.
-Visit your health care provider if you experience any issues during your 3 day fast.
+Visit your health care provider if you experience any issues during your 3-day fast.

-Track Your Progress: Next time I do a 3 day fast I will be more prepared.
-I did this 3 day fast on a whim so I only had a tape measure and a scale.
+9.)
+Track Your Progress: Next time I do a 3-day fast I will be more prepared.
+I did this 3 day fast on a whim, so I only had a tape measure and a scale.
 The best way to see how your body reacted to the fast is with real hard data.
 You might want to consider getting the following items ready to measure the results.

 Yes, a 3 day fast can have some profound effects on a compromised immune system.
 This study found that prolonged fasting of at least 48 hours broke down a substantial amount of white blood cells.
-This triggers stem cell regeneration of new immune cells.
-The study also produced results that prolonged fasting lowered the enzyme PKA which is related to aging and increase risk of cancer and tumor growth.
-It’s also important to note that the toxic impact of chemotherapy was reduced by fasted for 72 hours.
+This triggers the stem cell regeneration of new immune cells.
+The study also produced results that prolonged fasting lowered the enzyme PKA, which is related to aging and increased risk of cancer and tumor growth.
+It’s also important to note that the toxic impact of chemotherapy was reduced by fasting for 72 hours.